Lisa Marie Chaufty

 In addition to her work as a music librarian, Lisa is an active early music performer and concert curator.
 She began her musical studies as a flutist in Rhode Island and discovered early music and the recorder while an undergraduate at Wellesley College.
 Her training in Medieval/Renaissance Studies and Musicology inform her work as a performer and teacher of early music.
 Lisa's early music mentors include Dutch recorderist Saskia Coolen and Baroque flutist Suzanne Stumpf.
 Lisa has directed the University of Utah Early Music Ensemble since 2014 and seeks out collaborations from members of the local and national early music community to provide exciting musical opportunities for her students.
 A recent ensemble collaboration, featuring the villancico "Xicochi conetzintle" by Gaspar Fernandes (c.
 1565-1629), is a wonderful example of collaboration at work.

 As a performer, Lisa has been praised for her "remarkably vibrant" playing, performing frequently as a soloist and chamber player with local early music groups and with musicians in the School of Music.
 Lisa plays primarily early music; however, she has traveled into the realm of new music, premiering Miguel Chuaqui's Arioso for Recorder and Live Electronics at several festivals; and most notably in June 2014 at the New York City Electroacoustic Music Festival.
 In the past few years, Lisa has returned to her first instrument (in its ancestral form), and performs on the traverso as well as the recorder.
 She has taught traverso to undergraduate and graduate flute students through the Early Music Ensemble.
-Lisa is also the co-founder and co-director of heArt Music, an early music group that performs several concerts a season for underserved populations.
+Lisa is also the co-founder and co-director of heArt Music, an early music group that performs music several concerts a season for underserved populations.